-- Introduce mandatory reporting on ethnicity pay gaps for large businesses with more than 250 employees, based on the same quartiles used for gender pay gap reporting.
+- Introduce mandatory reporting on ethnicity pay for large businesses with more than 250 employees, based on the same quartiles used for gender pay gap reporting.
 There should also be a single pay gap figure that compares average hourly earnings of ethnic minority employees as a percentage of white employees.

-- Require organisations to produce a narrative and action plan, based on government guidance, as part of ethnicity pay gap reporting.
+- Require organisations to produce a narrative and action plan, based on government guidance, as part of ethnicity pay reporting.
 Progress against the action plan should be included in subsequent reports, to drive tangible change in recruitment, management, development and promotion of employees across all ethnicities.

-- Set a timeline for revisiting the impact of ethnicity pay gap reporting and consult with employers on whether it would be appropriate to provide more detailed data against standardised classifications of ethnicity.
+- Set a timeline for revisiting the impact of ethnicity pay reporting and consult with employers on whether it would be appropriate to provide more detailed data against standardised classifications of ethnicity.

 - Advocate and support better quality people management.
 CIPD research found that people management practice is poor according to all ethnicities.

 - Develop guidance for employer action.
 There is a clear need for practical guidance and case study examples to kick-start and maintain the actions called for in the McGregor-Smith Review, as well as developing better quality workforce data.

 - Build the business case for increasing diversity and inclusion in terms of attracting a wider more diverse talent pool and boosting innovation and customer service by developing a workforce that is more reflective of the organisation’s customer base and wider society.